Adding controls to options

 Hash value Replaces the value with hashes.
 Allows values to be correlated by exact values even when they are unknown.
 String

-13. Optional: If a schema is associated with the topic and you select Replace value, in the Replace value with field, enter a valid value.
+13. Optional: If a schema is associated with the event source and you select Replace value, in the Replace value with field, enter a valid value.
 If you enter an invalid value, an error message is displayed to indicate what the problem is so that you can resolve it in order to proceed.

 14. If you select Hash value, select the hash algorithm that you want to use.

-Note: If the property that you select has a maximum length value associated with it as defined in the Avro schema, the Hash value option is disabled if it would produce a string that would be longer than the maximum field length.
+Note: If the property that you select has a maximum length value associated with it as defined in the schema, the Hash value option is disabled if it would produce a string that would be longer than the maximum field length.

 • SHA-256 produces a string of 64 characters.